How To Keep Your Playstation Network Account 100% Secured

 - Language: Your language of course.

 This is where the fun begins.
-I suggest everyone on a Playstation Console to do this.
+I suggest everyone on a Playstation Console do this.
 Breaking this section down consists of four major hierarchies.

 - 2-Step Verification

 This is pretty basic, but very important when it comes to security.
 If a hacker knows your password, you're 50/50 screwed.
 If you're the type of person to have your social media accounts with the same password.
 You already fucked up since he has basically control of your whole social media life.
 NEVER have the same password for all of your accounts.
 Make sure your PSN Account is unique and lengthy.
 Most individuals who crack accounts use word lists/email lists to use bots to guess your password.
 So if you have weak passwords 4-15 digits, the easier it is for them to crack your account.
 Make sure you have a 20+ digit password with Lower Case + Caps + Symbols to make it harder to crack.
 A good password would be: XxuJxi6@8djsiUS82kd73IC82hAA72#hd65@ks@ - John##Snow2497SK%Security2